A True Family of Friends

 blog banner image

-Anita and Ronald z’l Wornick sat for this interview in 2014.
+Anita and Ronald z”l Wornick sat for this interview in 2014.
 May his memory be for a blessing.
-Over many years, Ronald and Anita Wornick have touched the worlds of art, medical research, education, and Jewish philanthropy through gifts that have made a difference in the lives of many.
+Over many years, Ronald and Anita Wornick touched the worlds of art, medical research, education, and Jewish philanthropy through gifts that made a difference in the lives of many.
 But few of their gifts have meant as much to them personally as the Harry & Florence Wornick Endowment Fund for Youth Loans, which they established at JFCS as a tribute to Ron’s parents.
-The fund, which supports the education of promising students, recently received a boost with a significant… Read More
+The fund supports the education of promising students.
+“My reverence for my father is beyond containment,” said Ron, a… Read More

 Posted by Admin on May 23, 2014